Two coincidences are a clue: Probing a GeV-scale dark QCD sector: Inputs from the two coincidences

 For example, using the best-fit values of the cross sections, we find $F^{-1}(0.082 / 1.9) = 2.77$.
 The resulting parameter space is shown in Fig. \ref{fig:versus} (center), yielding the range $1.2 \times 10^{-3} < m_{\gamma'}/m_D < 2.6 \times 10^{-3}$.
 Given the preferred dark matter mass $m_D = 1$–$5$ GeV from the first coincidence, a dark photon mass $m_{\gamma'}=1-13$ MeV is required to explain the small-scale structure.

 Also shown in Fig. \ref{fig:versus} (right), is the plot of $f$ v.s. $m_{\gamma'}$, which gives us a glance on the gauge coupling $g_D$.
-All the parameter space shares a weak coupling $g_D< 0.1$, justifying the usage of Born approximation.
+The viable parameter space favors a weak coupling $g_D< 0.1$, justifying the usage of Born approximation.